Space-time accessibility supports participation in after-work leisure activities: Methodology

+To avoid imposing causal ordering between two parallel outcomes, we tested whether location diversity and leisure duration could serve as indicators of a latent ``leisure participation'' construct.
+The two variables are significantly correlated ($r = 0.31$, $p < 0.001$), and Bartlett's test confirmed shared variance ($\chi^2 = 208.7$, $p < 0.001$).
+Exploratory factor analysis yielded adequate loadings for both indicators ($\lambda = 0.54$), exceeding the 0.4 threshold for meaningful loadings \citep{hair2010multivariate}.
+We therefore adopt a latent variable specification in the SEM.

 Before estimating the structural equation model, it is important to specify a directed acyclic graph (DAG) that encodes the theoretical and causal assumptions about the relationships among the variables.
-The DAG serves as a transparent foundation for identifying potential confounding paths, testing conditional independence implications, and ensuring that the SEM structure is both theoretically grounded and empirically justified.
+The DAG serves as a transparent foundation for identifying potential confounding paths, making the assumptions of the model explicit, and ensuring that the SEM structure is both theoretically grounded and empirically justified \citep{huntington2021effect}.
+We iteratively evaluated which relationships could be pruned by testing the key conditional independence implications suggested by our theoretical framework.
+We assessed whether certain connections between variables---such as those linking individual attributes, transport mode, capability set, mobility, and activity participation---could be removed without contradicting the observed data.
+This process allowed us to identify which dependencies were empirically warranted and which were not, ensuring that the resulting DAG retained only the pathways supported by theory and evidence.